NathanHinthorne/bird-identifier-app/README.md

 ## Credits

-A big thank you to my friend Ethan for his help writing bird descriptions and his contribution of over 100 bird images he spent years personally photographing and organizing!
+A big thank you to my friend **Ethan Wright** for his help writing bird descriptions and his contribution of over 100 bird images he spent years personally photographing and organizing!
 You can find a wonderful wildlife book he wrote [here on Amazon](https://www.amazon.com/Masterpieces-Evergreen-State-Narration-Washington/dp/B09GCXXTBX).
 I would highly recommend checking it out!

 ## License